lcarcaramo/docker-erlang-otp/README.md

 ## Run an Erlang escript

-1. Create a `Dockerfile` that includes the Erlang script that you want to run.
+1. Create a `Dockerfile` that includes the Erlang escript that you want to run.
 ```
 FROM quay.io/ibmz/erlang:23.1.1